2. AI Chatbot serving with Django & LangCorn | Unveiling YouTube Insights w/ LLM

 In retrospect to Part 1, we've successfully developed a fully functional website capable of scraping, processing, and storing YouTube data into our database.
 As we culminate that endeavor, I left you a small challenge—to integrate Django REST Framework.
 Before delving into our exploration of Django REST Framework, it's crucial to understand the significance of APIs and why Django REST Framework holds such importance.
 APIs serve as conduits of seamless communication between software systems, enabling data and functionality exchange, a critical component that elevates our application's capabilities.
 Now, introducing Django REST Framework, a robust toolkit amplifying Django's prowess, simplifying Web API creation with features like serialization, authentication, and streamlined CRUD operations.
 This dynamic duo, API integration, and DRF, equips us to traverse the digital landscape with flexibility, scalability, and innovation, setting the stage for our exciting exploration in Part 2.

-Django REST Framework
+Setting up Django REST Framework

-Begin by installing the Django REST Framework with a simple command
+Begin by installing the Django REST Framework with a simple command:

 Then, go to settings.py and add 'rest_framework' in INSTALLED_APPS